 What is Isopropyl Alcohol Good For?

-Material it helps remove: In terms of materials, isopropyl alcohol is very effective at dissolving oils.
+Material it helps remove: In terms of materials, isopropyl alcohol (affiliate link) is very effective at dissolving oils.

 Surfaces you can clean: Isopropyl alcohol evaporates really quickly, eliminating almost all traces of oil.
 Given that fact, it is commonly used for metal, plastic, and glass materials.